Integrated management of border regions in Burkina Faso (EUTF, Federal Foreign Office)

 The programme cooperates closely with the Permanent Secretariat of the National Border Commission, which is responsible for implementing the border management programme.
 GIZ advises the staff on issues such as developing work plans, supports the creation of regional, cross-border coordination committees, and promotes exchange with the border commissions in Mali and Niger.
 This helps strengthen the institutional and legal framework for border management.

-In order to protect borders and people more effectively, GIZ is training the police force, customs officers and the military police in carrying out border controls more efficiently while respecting human rights standards, preventing corruption and promoting communication and networking between the different forces.
+In order to protect borders and people more effectively, GIZ is training the police, gendarmerie and customs officers in carrying out border controls more efficiently while respecting human rights standards, preventing corruption and promoting communication and networking between the different forces.
 Even very basic equipment is often lacking at the border posts, such as electricity and telephone; this is being procured as part of the programme.

 One of the key goals is to improve the living conditions of the populations in the areas bordering on Mali and Niger.
 This includes defining and marking borders where this has not yet been done adequately or at all.
 Infrastructure is being set up and developed to make clean drinking water, medical care, education and hygiene available.
 Workshops were initially held with local authorities and municipalities to identify needs, for example for wells, schools, health centres and latrines.
 The construction measures and repair work are being carried out in the project regions in Burkina Faso, but the social services are also designed to benefit the populations in Mali and Niger.